What to Expect

 - Research Ethics

-In the Medicine, Society and Culture option, you’ll explore the many ways we define health and illness—and, in turn, how they influence our experiences of both.
+In the Medicine, Society and Culture concentration, you’ll explore the many ways we define health and illness—and, in turn, how they influence our experiences of both.
 Elective options span humanities, social sciences, and law and other disciplines.

-Research Ethics, meanwhile, gives you a thorough grounding in the complex realms of medical studies—including clinical trials—and the legal, regulatory and policy questions involved.
+The Research Ethics concentration, meanwhile, gives you a thorough grounding in the complex realms of medical studies—including clinical trials—and the legal, regulatory and policy questions involved.
 Topics include levels and nature of oversight, challenges in ensuring truly informed consent, and identification and enforcement of professional misconduct.
 As part of the Research Ethics Practicum, you'll be embedded within a research group at Case Western Reserve or at an area medical institution.